Out From My Junk Drawer are:

 -"Ship of Spies" has a few of the more confusing cuts.
 On occasion, the "Yankee Doodle Cracker" scene in Part One has been chopped only to be replaced in another showing.
 Also, in the end of Part One, Max is on the deck of the boat in a gun battle while 99 is leaving her cabin to join him.
 Max goes overboard and 99 finds that she is locked in her room.
 She hollers out the window to Max, at which point he asks her to look up his Control files to see if he passed the swimming test.
 In Part Two, the tag of the episode back tracks to Max on the deck of the boat in the gun battle.
 Everything goes the same until Max goes overboard.
 There's no scene where he asks for his files.
 Instead, 99 goes back into her cabin and, after a struggle with a life raft, ties a rope to the doorknob and shoots it out the other end.
 This of course fails, Max falls back in the drink and the show cuts to commercial.
 But that's not all!
 Smartian Amber points out that in yet another of TV's man-made miracles, Max is seen directly after the break walking on deck looking his usual dry and polished self.

-Auf what: Why Seigfried did not sprechen Deutsche
+Controversy Fourteen: Auf what?
+Why Seigfried did not sprechen Deutsche

 If you'd like to translate Conrad "I have too many first names" Seigfried's grunts, gripes, expletives and insults, put your Langenscheidt German/English dictionary back on the shelf.
 Our Seigie speaks a tongue all his own.
 He uses standard German phrases like: Dummkoph (dumb head), Nein (no), Ja/Jawohl (yes), and Mein Fuhrer (my leader).
 Rants and ravings for Seigfried, however, are a different matter.
 Seigfried has succumbed to what most Hollywood Germans contract in a U.S. show and that is Pseudo-Deutsche, which is really nothing more than meaningless, garbled gibberish.